Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Theory of effective-brilliance amplification for neutron imaging

 The single-parameter reconstruction in Eq.~(\ref{eq:PaganinBeltranMethodForNeutrons}) is mathematically identical to the so-called Paganin method \cite{paganin2002}.
-This latter algorithm, which has been widely applied in an x-ray setting, exhibits extreme stability with respect to noise in the input phase-contrast image \cite{gureyev2017unreasonable}.
-Indeed, in an x-ray setting, the algorithm has been seen to boost SNR by two orders of magnitude or more, enabling acquisition times to be reduced by four orders of magnitude or more \cite{SNRboost1,SNRboost2,SNRboost3,SNRboost4,SNRboost5}.
-However for neutrons the situation is less favorable, since, as has already been mentioned, this SNR boost must be traded off against the SNR reduction that results from collimating the divergence to a sufficient degree that the collimation condition in Eq.~(\ref{eq:CollimationCondition2}) is satisfied.
-We consider this trade-off in more detail below, with a view to determining the conditions under which the loss in flux, due to increased collimation, is sufficiently compensated by the effective-brilliance boost of the subsequent phase-retrieval step.
+This latter algorithm, which has been applied in several hundred papers in an x-ray setting \cite{GPM2020}, exhibits extreme stability with respect to noise in the input phase-contrast image \cite{gureyev2017unreasonable}.
+Indeed, for x rays the algorithm has been seen to boost SNR by two orders of magnitude or more, enabling acquisition times to be reduced by four orders of magnitude or more \cite{SNRboost1,SNRboost2,SNRboost3,SNRboost4,SNRboost5}.